ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/document-identifiers/working-with-document-ids.markdown

 ### Identity IDs

 As in the case of session, you can indicate if the identifier that you are passing needs to have the identifier suffix added.
-You have to mark it by ending the key by `/` or `|` character:
+You have to mark it by ending the ID with `/` or `|` character:

 {CODE commands_identity@ClientApi\DocumentIdentifiers\WorkingWithDocumentIds.cs /}